EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 #### 5.1.
 Set up three new folders

--   “rscripts”, where you will save all of your rscripts, including this script we have been working on.
+-   `rscripts`, where you will save all of your rscripts, including this script we have been working on.
--   “data” (not really relevant here, but when you have your own data, it will be!)
+-   `data` (not really relevant here, but when you have your own data, it will be!)
--   “output”, where results from your analysis will go.
+-   `output`, where results from your analysis will go.

 <!-- -->